 Q. Is transportation provided to OH members, free of charge?

 A. Yes.
 Oak Hammock provides transportation to various activities.
 There is a monthly printed schedule for transportation to offsite amenities such as grocery stores, libraries, campus visits, sporting events, cultural events and shopping malls.
 You will not be charged for this type of transportation.
 Personal scheduled transportation may also be provided for a fee.

 Q. Will I need to secure a homeowners insurance policy on my home at Oak Hammock?

 A. No. Your home is owned by Oak Hammock.
 Oak Hammock is responsible for all insurance on the property.
-However, Oak Hammock members are responsible for obtaining their own personal property insurance policy, most commonly known as renters insurance or content insurance.
+However, Oak Hammock recommends members obtain their own personal property insurance policy, most commonly known as renters insurance or content insurance.

 Q. Has Oak Hammock started a Wait List?

 A. Yes.
 There is a refundable deposit associated with placing your name on the wait list.
 Wait list deposits are refundable for any reason.
-Placement on the wait list allows you to choose 2 floor plans and to choose when you might be ready to move to Oak Hammock.
+Placement on the wait list allows you to choose 2 floor plans and to choose a time frame when you might be ready to move to Oak Hammock.
+We recommend planning several years in advance of yuor move to Oak Hammock.
 Please contact one of our Life Planning Consultants for additional information.

 Q. Where can people get more information?

 A. Oak Hammock information center is located at:

 Gainesville, FL 32608